 As a rule of thumb if someone has 3 chances to practice a Habit between surveys you should have fertile soil for input and discussions.
 More frequent keeps it more top of mind.

-This means for example that Habits which could only be exhibited in a once a month decision making meeting may only be sent out quarterly.
+This means for example that Habits that could only be exhibited in a once a month decision-making meeting may only be sent out quarterly.
 But Habits related to norms in discussions could go out weekly as the team likely discusses many times a week.

 When you're ready, head over to the Team Habit or Personal Habit creation page to put your plans into action.
 You'll master whatever new goal or skill you're seeking in no time.